Nebraska Revised Statute 76-860

 (7) Cause additional improvements to be made as a part of the common elements;

-(8) Acquire, hold, encumber, and convey in its own name any right, title, or interest to real or personal property, but common elements may be conveyed or subjected to a security interest only pursuant to section 76-870;
+(8) Acquire, hold, encumber, and convey in its own name any right, title, or interest to real or personal property, but common elements may be encumbered, conveyed, or subjected to a security interest only pursuant to section 76-870;

 (9) Grant easements, leases, licenses, and concessions through or over the common elements;